European tech firms seek to share in U.S. IPO bonanza

 “A separate share class, or a lower free float requirement at IPO, will allow founding and early shareholders to retain upside exposure, but still allow access to a range of financing alternatives to help continue to fuel and accelerate that growth,” Uden said.

-Other European exchanges such as Amsterdam have eased rules to allow the listing of dual-class shares, making London look slightly out of step with other jurisdictions, Keast-Butler said.
+Dual-class structures are possible in the United States and other European exchanges, such as Euronext Amsterdam, so the UK is looking slightly out of step with other jurisdictions, Keast-Butler said.

 Reporting by Abhinav Ramnarayan and Clara Denina in London.
 Additional reporting by Arno Schuetze.
 Editing by Jane Merriman

-Note: (This story corrects final paragraph to reflect that Euronext Amsterdam has not recently changed its listing rules)